lweitkamp/triton_exercises/src/introduction/block_pointers.md

         order=(1, 0),
     )
 ```
 A little bit more work and more added arguments, but this allows us to load 1D and 2D blocks with ease, and we can also skip any masking for out-of-bounds memory access.
+The table below gives a brief description per argument.

 | abc         | def |
 |-------------|-----|